mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 - **Default**: false
 - **Dynamic**: Yes

+**Note:* This parameter has been deprecated in MaxScale 23.08 as the feature is now used automatically if needed.
+In addition, the session tracking no longer needs to be enabled in MariaDB for the transaction state tracking to work correctly.

 Enable transaction state tracking by offloading it to the backend servers.
 Getting the transaction state from the server will be more accurate for stored procedures or multi-statement SQL that modifies the transaction state